 Why Choose Penn State Children’s Hospital for NICU Care

-Penn State Children’s Hospital has a steadfast commitment to quality, safety, and using the most up-to-date treatments and technology to provide the best care.
-As a member of several national, multicenter organizations focused on safety, our dedicated team is involved with ongoing initiatives to improve outcomes.
+Penn State Children’s Hospital has a steadfast commitment to quality, safety and using the most up-to-date treatments and technology to provide the best care.
+As a member of several national multicenter organizations focused on safety, our dedicated team is involved with ongoing initiatives to improve outcomes.
 We are a member of the Vermont Oxford Network, a collaboration of NICUs around the world with the shared goal of improving outcomes for sick newborns.
-Additionally, many of the neonatologists and members of the Division of Neonatal-Perinatal Medicine are recognized as renowned researchers.
-We have expertise in research about neonatal abstinence syndrome (babies addicted to drugs while in the womb), neonatal hypoglycemia, neonatal brain injury, neonatal lung disease, necrotizing enterocolitis (a condition where infants have impaired gastrointestinal function), and assessment of risk of developing poor long-term outcomes.
+Additionally, many neonatologists and members of the Division of Neonatal-Perinatal Medicine are researchers.
+We have expertise in research about neonatal abstinence syndrome (babies addicted to drugs while in the womb), neonatal hypoglycemia, neonatal brain injury, neonatal lung disease, necrotizing enterocolitis (a condition where infants have impaired gastrointestinal function) and assessment of the risk of developing poor long-term outcomes.